nikchrts/prj_1/README.md

 ## Further Considerations
 * The bag should be manually executed in order the demonstration of the project to be meaningful.
 * Our interprentation for the reset and the (x,y) position configuration is to only change accordingly the position of the car and all the other variables to remain exactly the same.
+That means that the car will be moved to the desired position and it will start moving to a different circular trajectory than the initial one, since the rest of the variables (eg yaw angle) do not experience a change.
+* The car is moving initially using the Differential Drive Kinematics.